studentkittens/lncs-pandoc/paper.md

 Additionally the now encrypted Hex-byte string is encoded to a ModHex string.
 That was made to stay independent from language settings of the operating system.

-The validation server receiving the string, [Fig. 4](#OTP) first converts it back to a byte string.
+After matching the YubiKey ID, the validation server first converts the string back to a byte string [see Fig. 4].
 The next step is to decrypt the string with the same 128-bit AES key used by the YubiKey for encrypting.
 After verifying the checksum and additional fields, the received counter is compared with the stored one.
 If it is lower or equal to the stored value on validation server, the one-time password is rejected.